 Our post on riding the free Staten Island Ferry has all the information you need to plan a magical, affordable voyage.

 12. Visit a Museum at Night

 Avoid the crowds and visit a New York museum in the evening.
 Some are free, others have a small cost.

-The Museum of Modern Art is open late every Friday until 9 pm.
-Free entry starts at 5:30 pm.
+The Museum of Modern Art is open late every Saturday until 7 pm.

 The Whitney Museum of American Art is open until 10 pm on Friday evenings.
 Better still, it is free to enter from 7 pm to 9:30 pm.

 The Rubin Museum of Art's K2 parties takes place every Friday night until 10 pm.
 Admission is free, and food and drinks for purchase are available.

 Our post on free museums in New York City has many more listings.

 Read our post on things to do in NYC at night for other after-dark activities.